edouardoyallon/pyscatwave/README.md

 Announcement
 ==========

+11/18
+This package is no longer supported.
+We have now released kymatio: http://www.kymat.io/ , https://github.com/kymatio/kymatio which includes 1D-2D-3D fast, optimized, differentiable Scattering Transform and subsumes all the behavior of pyscatwave.
+Among other things you can now more easily use differentiable 2d scattering and use the CPU if desired. kymatio will be well supported with a substantially larger development team than pyscatwave.

+07/18
-We just released a differentiable 2D Scattering in the master.
+We just released a differentiable 2D Scattering example in the master.
 It is not memory efficient yet, neither fast.

-Soon, we will release  a new version of PyScatwave.
-It will include: 1D-2D-3D fast, optimized, differentiable Scattering Transform.
-It will be a CPU and GPU friendly, compatible with the latest pytorch and python 3.
-Illustrative code samples(GANs, reconstruction, classification,...) will be included.

 PyScatWave